sovereign/sovereign/README.md

 You might find that it fails at one point or another.
 This is probably because something needs to be done manually, usually because there’s no good way of automating it.
 Fortunately, all the tasks are clearly named so you should be able to find out where it stopped.
 I’ve tried to add comments where manual intervention is necessary.

 The `dependencies` tag just installs dependencies, performing no other operations.
 The tasks associated with the `dependencies` tag do not rely on the user-provided settings that live in `vars/user.yml`.
 Running the playbook with the `dependencies` tag is particularly convenient for working with Docker images.

+#### Undoing Or Excluding Items

+If you find that you no longer wish to be running a particular component, or if you know up front that you don't need it, edit `main.yml` for that role and change the include line to reference the yml file that starts with `no_`:

+    - include: no_znc.yml tags=znc

+Not everything can be excluded.
+For example, nothing from `mailserver` or `common` can be excluded - these are core components of the system.
+If there is no `no_X.yml` version of X, it can't safely be excluded.

+The tasks that perform exclusion will actually _undo_ any installation of those components or entirely prevent them from being installed.
+The nice thing about Ansible is that if you decide to use them later, you can just change it back, and all of the configuration for them is contained within these files.

 ### 6. Set up DNS